thzandvl/microhack-sap-data/IntegrateMLPowerBI.md

     <img src="images/aml/pbiMLMapping.jpg">

-> Note : if you can't map the fields then you might need to change the data type of your columns
+> Note : if you can't map the fields then you might need to change the data type of your columns.
+(Eg. BillingCompanyCode, DistributionChannel, Division, Sales Organization)

 * This will add an additional column to the table with the predicted offset